BerkeleyHCI/PolymorphicBlocks/getting-started.md

 For example, a digital IO, like `digital[0]` in the example above, would have parameters like input voltage tolerance, output voltage range, and logic thresholds.
 This allows for a more powerful design correctness check (think ERC++), and provides a foundation for generators.

+**Generators** allow a block's internal contents to be constructed by code, possibly based on parameters on it and its ports.
+For example, the `IndicatorLed` block automatically sizes the resistor based on the input voltage on the `sig` pin, and the DC-DC converter block automatically sizes inductors and capacitors based on the target output voltage and current.

-**Links** are connections between ports, which defines how parameters propagate between those ports and any constraints on them.
+Finally, in the internal model (mainly relevant for compiler writers and library builders), the connections between ports expand into **links** which defines how parameters propagate between those ports and any constraints on them.
 Continuing the digital IO example, the link would check the output thresholds against the input thresholds, and provide the worst-case voltage levels given all connected drivers.
 These could be viewed as a block-like object (diamonds on the diagram) instead of direct wire connections:
 ![Blinky Hierarchy Block Diagram](docs/blinky_model_full.png)

-Finally, **generators** allow a block's internal contents to be constructed by code, possibly based on parameters on it and its ports.
-For example, the `IndicatorLed` block might automatically size the resistor based on the input voltage on the `sig` pin, or a DC-DC converter might automatically size inductors and capacitors based on the expected output voltage and current.
+> In the user-facing HDL design model, links are inferred based on the types of connected ports and not explicit.
+> Being aware of links can be useful for debugging, but this is mainly relevant for compiler writers and library builders.

 We'll put these concepts into practice in the rest of this tutorial by building a variation of the blinky example above, then defining a custom part.